 Bio

-Susan D’Agostino is a mathematician and writer whose stories have been published in The Atlantic, Washington Post, Scientific American, WIRED, Quanta, BBC, Nature, National Public Radio, Financial Times, and other leading newspapers and magazines.
+Susan D’Agostino is a mathematician and writer whose stories have been published in The Atlantic, Washington Post, Scientific American, WIRED, Quanta, BBC, Nature, Financial Times, LA Times, and other leading media.
+She is a columnist at Inside Higher Ed, the most-read independent news source on higher education in the United States, where she writes The Public Scholar.

-Susan’s first book, How To Free Your Inner Mathematician (Oxford University Press, 2020), received the Mathematical Association of America’s Euler Book Prize for an exceptionally well-written book with a positive impact on the public’s view of math.
+Susan’s book-in-progress, How Math Will Save Your Life, will be published by W.W.
+Norton.
+Her earlier book, How To Free Your Inner Mathematician (Oxford University Press, 2020), received the Mathematical Association of America’s Euler Book Prize for an exceptionally well-written book with a positive impact on the public’s view of math.

-Susan’s writing has been recognized with fellowships from Oxford University’s Reuters Institute for the Study of Journalism, National Association of Science Writers, Council for the Advancement of Science Writing, Heidelberg Laureate Forum Foundation in Germany, Mila–Quebec AI Institute in Canada, and the Columbia University School of Journalism.
+Susan was a Spencer Fellow at the Columbia University Graduate School of Journalism.
+Her writing has also been recognized with fellowships from Oxford University’s Reuters Institute, National Association of Science Writers, Council for the Advancement of Science Writing, Heidelberg Laureate Forum Foundation in Germany, and the Mila–Quebec AI Institute in Canada.
 Prior to pivoting her career to public science literacy, Susan was a tenured mathematics professor, for which she earned the university’s Excellence in Teaching Award.
 She has since taught creative nonfiction at Bard College.

-Susan earned a PhD in mathematics at Dartmouth College, an MA in science writing at Johns Hopkins University, and a BA in anthropology at Bard College.
-She lives on the New Hampshire Seacoast where she cultivates a year-round hydroponic garden and enjoys long walks along the rocky shore.
-Susan is represented by Marissa Koors at Curious Minds literary agency.
+Susan earned a PhD in mathematics at Dartmouth College, an MA in science writing at Johns Hopkins, and a BA in anthropology at Bard College.
+She lives on the New Hampshire Seacoast.
+Sign up for her free monthly newsletter.